new host

 Cooler climate, simple huts, fresh mountain water and clear starry nights.

-Right next to an indigenous Mangyan village with traditional crafts, farming and herbal medicine.
+Right next to an indigenous Mangyan village, traditional crafts, farming, herbal medicine.

 The Stairway Foundation Organic Farm is nearby.